Students Leading Students

 Participate

 Students will participate in small groups, leading and discipling one another to grow in their faith.
-Each student will be required to lead a minimum of one lesson.
+They will build trust in each other and challenge their friends to think Biblically.

 -